parrt/msds501/notes/programming.md

 <img src=images/split-names-after.png width=160>

-We could "undo" this split using a *combine* operation with the string concatenation operator, which would combine first and last names together into a new stream container full name again.
+We could "undo" this split using a *combine* operation with the string concatenation operator, which would combine first and last names together into a new stream containing full names again.

 ### Sort